RC Airplanes Simplified

 As well as balancing RC airplane propellers this unit can also be used to balance spinners, helicopter rotor heads, fly wheels etc. To sum it up, the Dubro unit is an extremely accurate, well designed and manufactured, precision unit that can be purchased at a reasonable price.
 It should never wear out, so unless you kick it around the workshop, it should last a life time!

-To start balancing a prop, first ensure that the hub and hole are finished.
-The hole must be a nice slide fit on the engine prop shaft.
-It is possible that the hole in the prop hub is too large.
+To start balancing an RC airplane propeller, first ensure that the hub and hole are finished.
+The hole must be a nice slide fit on the engine shaft.
+It is possible that the hole in the hub is too large.
 In this case the hole must be sleeved.
 I have used K&S tubing, both brass and aluminum, to achieve this.
 Just cut the tubing to length and secure in place with Zap or epoxy.

-Now assemble the prop between the two cones on the balancing shaft.
-Place this assembly onto the unit, with the blades horizontal and observe the rotational action of the prop.
+Now assemble the propeller between the two cones on the balancing shaft.
+Place this assembly onto the unit, with the blades horizontal and observe the rotational action of the propeller.
 If the prop is balanced then it will stay in whatever position it is placed.
 If it is out of balance, then the heavy blade will rotate downwards.

 The spinner back plate can now be mounted between the cones on the balancing shaft.
 Now attach the spinner cone to the back plate and check the balance.
 Material can be removed with a Dremel grinder or the cone can be painted on the inside.